 Altrincham Travel Information – Distance: 169 miles

 From Stevenage, you’ll need to make your way onto the M1 followed by the M6.
-Continue northbound on the M6 until you reach Junction 19, and follow then the A556 towards the M56 and Manchester Airport.
-Once on the M56, exit at junction 6 for Hale Barnes, passing through Hale Barnes.
+Continue northbound on the M6 until you reach Junction 19; following the A556 towards the M56 and Manchester Airport.
+Once on the M56, exit at junction 6 for Hale Barnes.

-Upon reaching some traffic lights – a junction with the A5144 – continue forward, but turn right into Westminster Road, which should be the third road on the right.
-At the end of Westminster Road will be Moss Lane on the left, and once in Moss Lane, the ground will appear on the right.
+After passing through Hale Barnes and continue on upon reaching some traffic lights – a junction with the A5144.
+Turn right into Westminster Road, which should be the third road on the right.
+At the end of Westminster Road will be Moss Lane on the left.
+Once in Moss Lane, the ground will appear on the right.

 Local streets usually afford a comfortable capacity for those wishing to park up close to the ground.
-Otherwise, the best bet is a large pay and display car park at Altrincham Leisure Centre on Thomas Street.
+Otherwise, another option is a large Pay and Display car park at Altrincham Leisure Centre on Thomas Street.

 Services to: MANCHESTER PICCADILLY (for LEEDS)

 If you’re walking to the ground from the station, leave on the side where the low level station car park is.
 Cut through the car park and come out onto Oakfield Road, turning right.
 At the bottom of Oakfield Road, take a left onto Moss Lane.
 By continuing down here, you’ll soon come to the ground.
 It’s about half a mile if you’re after the particulars.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.

 If you disable this cookie, we will not be able to save your preferences.
 This means that every time you visit this website you will need to enable or disable cookies again.